VirgilG6/Application-Stage-Anses/README.md

 ## Conclusion
 ### Difficulties encountered
-The difficulties encountered are the automatic generation of a new project code, comprising two letters and two numbers, for each project created and being able to generate a PDF thanks to a button used for this purpose.
+The difficulties we encountered were the passwords encrypted by Wordpress that we couldn't get our code to decrypt when we logged in, the automatic generation of a new project code, consisting of two letters and two numbers, for each project created and being able to generate a PDF thanks to a button used for that.

 ### How could the application be improved ?
 The application could be improved with statistics such as the number of projects per unit, the number of inter-unit projects, ...